robert-hh/CS1237/README.md

-# CS1237: MicroPython class for the CS1237 ADC
+# CS1237: MicroPython class for the CS1237 Load Cell driver/ADC

 This is a short and simple class for the CS1237 ADC.
 It supports reading the ADC value, reading the temperature and configuring the various device